KStars is a desktop planetarium that provides an accurate graphical simulation of the night sky from Earth's location.

 Getting started is a bit intimidating, with nine file menu drop-downs and about thirty icons.
 Lining your mouse over the icons will tell you what each one is.
 And you don't even want to look at the settings menu.

 Frankly, we found it best to zoom, pan, and play with the icons.
 That's what you're looking to do anyhow.
 After five minutes of tinkering and we quickly discovered what icons we would use or ignore.
-As you explore, you will find many cool things, including the Ekos profile wizard, allowing you to capture images and gather scientific data.
+You will find many cool things as you explore, including the Ekos profile wizard, allowing you to capture images and gather scientific data.

 KStars is a lot of fun to explore the solar system, but it can be rocket science to get familiar with it.
 But that's OK, hop in and explore, and we think you will find the complexity to be a good thing as you progress.